 Bariatric surgery has become one most common elective surgical procedures in Australia in the last 10 years.
 It wouldn't be surprising if it overtook cosmetic surgery in popularity, as it can vastly change your quality of life in terms of your long-term physical health.

 For people experiencing morbid obesity, surgery may seem like an efficient, effective and long-term approach to rapid weight loss.
-While it can be all of these things, bariatric surgery can also be costly, invasive and will change the way you approach food forever.
+While it can be all of these things, weight loss surgery can also be costly, invasive and will change the way you approach food forever.

 There is nothing to be ashamed of if you're experiencing obesity: there are many ways to exist in a body, and there are many reasons why we put on weight throughout life.